 repainted-kitchen-cabinets

 Sure, we remember when our kitchen cabinets looked new.
-But years passed and aging wasn’t kind to their condition.
-It doesn’t matter if they were shaker or euro style cabinets, or even RTA’s that we put together ourselves.
-Now they’re somewhat shabby.
-They are scratched and dented, and it’s been quite some time since they’ve even been wiped clean.
-They seem pretty much beyond redemption at this point.dilapidated-run-down-kitchen-cabinets
+But years passed, and aging wasn’t kind to their condition.
+It didn’t matter if they were shaker, euro, or even RTA cabinets that we put together ourselves.
+Now, they’re somewhat shabby.

-So, you have a choice.
-Leave them and curate a dilapidated environment or do something to curb the deterioration.
-As far as you’re concerned the cabinets’ wood is still sturdy, it has life.
+As far as you’re concerned, the cabinets’ wood is still sturdy; it has life.
 That’s fine because all you need to revitalize them is a fresh coat of paint.
-It’s easy, and we’ve got the info on what paint works, what color is best and how you can do it yourself.
+It’s easy, and we’ve got the info on what paint works, what color is best, and how to do it yourself.

 Picking A Color